UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ```

-#### Then we can calculate principal components using transposed count data
+Then we can calculate principal components using transposed count data:

 ```r
 pca <- prcomp(t(countdata))
 ```

-#### And visualize the percent variation captured by each principal component (PC) with a scree plot.
+We can visualize the percent variation captured by each principal component (PC) with a scree plot:

 ```r
 # We can generate a scree plot that shows the eigenvalues of each component,